mmabey/resume/README.md

 `isCV` is set, page numbers will only be displayed if there are at least 2 pages in the document.
 To change this threshold, use the `\setShowPageThreshold{}` macro.

 The revised date is always on by default.
-To turn it on, make a call to the `\hideRevisedDate` macro.
+To turn it off, make a call to the `\hideRevisedDate` macro.